tsuru/tsuru/docs/installing/using-tsuru-installer.rst

 hosts:apps:dedicated
 --------------------

-Boolean flag to indicated if apps hosts are dedicated or if they can be used to run tsuru core components.
+Boolean flag to indicate if apps hosts are dedicated or if they can be used to run tsuru core components.
 Defaults to true.

 hosts:apps:driver:options